AqwamCreates/DataPredict/docs/API/Others/ModelParametersMerger.md

 * mergeType: Sets how a new ModelParameters is generated from given multiple ModelParameters.
 Available options are "average", "weightedAverage" and "best".

-### setModelParametersArray()
+### setModelParameters()

 Set the feature matrix and the label vector to perform certain merges.

 ```
-ModelParametersMerger:setModelParametersArray(ModelParametersArray: [])
+ModelParametersMerger:setModelParametersArray(...: table/matrix)
 ```

 #### Parameters:

-* ModelParametersArray: An array containing all the model parameters from the models of same properties.
+* ModelParameter: A table / matrix containg the models' pararameters.
+The number of parameters determines number of model parameters to be used by the ModelParametersMerger.

 ### setData()